noir-lang/noir/docs/docs/getting_started/writing_noir.md

 ## Advanced

+Unless you're well into the depth of gate optimisation, this advanced section can be ignored.

 ### Combine arithmetic operations

 A Noir program can be honed further by combining arithmetic operators in a way that makes the most of each constraint of the backend.
 This is in scenarios where the backend might not be doing this perfectly.